Industrial & Occupational Health and Safety Training Program

 What happens after I register? +

-Cohort details and the session schedule are emailed to you immediately.
-Walter contacts each registrant before the start date to answer questions and confirm logistics.
+We email you cohort details and the session schedule immediately.
+Your instructor contacts you before the start date to answer questions and confirm logistics.

 Why can't this career be automated? +

-OSHA regulations (29 CFR 1910 for general industry, 29 CFR 1926 for construction) require a designated competent person on every job site.
-That legal requirement cannot be satisfied by software.
-The BLS projects 12% growth through 2034 — demand for trained humans is built into federal law.
+OSHA regulations (29 CFR 1910 for general industry, 29 CFR 1926 for construction) require employers to establish and maintain safety programs with trained personnel conducting regular inspections.
+That requirement cannot be satisfied by software.
+The BLS projects 12% growth through 2034.
+Demand for trained humans is built into federal law.

 Get Started